Research programs

 Primary and secondary objectives:

 The originality of this work lies in its multidisciplinary approach to the experience and management of body transformations in obese people who have undergone bariatric surgery.
 More specifically, the longitudinal study aims to understand the evolution of eating and physical activity practices over the 12 months following surgery, demonstrating the interactions between biological, sensory and social changes.
-In this context, we will be looking not only at the effects of sudden physical changes, but also at the management of the upheaval of the "relationship to meaning" engendered by the rupture of a transformed body, and the accompanying reconfiguration of lifestyles and body practices (care, hygiene, leisure).
+In this context, we will be looking not only at the effects of sudden physical changes, but also at the management of the upheaval of the "relationship to meaning" engendered by the rupture of a transformed body, and the accompanying reconfiguration of lifestyles and body practices (care, hygiene, leisure activities).

 Publications :